brouberol/5esheets/docs/getting-started.md

 This will:

-- install all backend dependencies
+- install all backend dependencies in a virtualenv created and managed by `poetry`
-- install all frontend dependencies
+- install all frontend dependencies under `dnd5esheets/front/node_modules`
 - apply the SQL migrations
 - populate the database with items, spells and development fixtures